stephengarry2002/sciprog_24/README.md

 This is my Repo for the 2024/25 Scientific Programming Concepts Module.
 This master file will be update each time a practical is added to the github.

+##Practical 2

+* Added on 19/11/2024 (forgot to add previosly)

+* Uses the difference of two equivelent 'for' loops to show the limits of floating point arithmatic.

+* Converts numbers from decimal (base 10), to binary (base 2).
+Can show the limit of represent some numbers in binary.

 ## Practical 3

 * Added on 17/10/2024